drscott173/CarND-MPC-Project/README.md

 * Fit a "guidewire" quadratic curve to these points

 This guidewire shows an optimal path forward.
-We then construct a set of equations that form a nonlinear optimization problem, where we seek an optimal selection of _a_ and _delta_ values over time that minimizes a total "cost."
+We then construct a set of equations (below) that form a nonlinear optimization problem, where we seek an optimal selection of _a_ and _delta_ values over time that minimizes a total cost (also below).
 Given an optimal plan forward, we return the initial throttle _a_ and steering _delta_ as input to our simulated actuators.